 Destiny 2 is all about finding newer, better guns scattered throughout the solar system and across its many activities.
 There are a ton of great weapons already in the game, from Legendary guns you’ll find all over the place and in the Crucible, to highly-prized Exotics you can only get from special drops or completing particular quests.
-And then there are guns that you’ll only find in the game’s six-person Leviathan raid, and from finishing its super-tough Trials of the Nine multiplayer tournament.
+And then there are guns that you’ll only find in the game’s six-person Leviathan raid and its new Raid Lairs, and from finishing its super-tough Trials of the Nine multiplayer tournament.

-Players are still digging through the huge catalog of firearms in Destiny 2 and its first expansion, Curse of Osiris, to discover which are the best, but in the meantime, we’ve picked out a few of our favorites.
+Players are still digging through the huge catalog of firearms in Destiny 2 and its new expansion, Warmind, to discover which are the best, but in the meantime, we’ve picked out a few of our favorites.
 From spiffy Exotics with unique perks to unassuming Legendary guns that turn out to be great, here are the best weapons in Destiny 2.

 You’ll find this Destiny gun after completing the Exotic quest you pick up in Earth’s EDZ, once you’ve completed the series of Quest missions that unlock after the main story campaign is complete.
 A scout rifle designed for quick movement and quicker reactions, it does serious damage when you ping headshots, whether you’re running around various planets or aiming at other players in the Crucible.